nspi/vbcg/README.md

 - Heart rate estimation as described in [4]
 - ''Prediction'' of next cardiac cycle as described in [5]

-#### License
-GNU GPL v3.0

 #### Compatible operating systems
-The current stable master branch has been tested on:
+The current master branch has been tested on:
 - Ubuntu 14.04
 - Windows 8.1
 - Mac OSX

+#### License
+GNU GPL v3.0

 #### Screenshot
 TBA